apache/parquet-format/LogicalTypes.md

 ##### Bounding Box

+A geometry has at least two coordinate dimensions: X and Y for 2D coordinates of each point.

+A geometry can optionally have Z and / or M values associated with each point in the geometry.
+The Z value introduces the third dimension coordinate.
+The Z values usually are used to indicate the height, or elevation.
+M values are an opportunity for a geometry to express a fourth dimension as a coordinate value.
+These values can be used as a linear reference value (e.g., highway milepost value), a timestamp, or some other value as defined by the CRS.

 Bounding box is defined as the thrift struct below in the representation of min/max value pair of coordinates from each axis.
 Values of Z and M are omitted for 2D geometries.